ma-ji/amgps/_pages/assignments.md

 	- The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
 	- The following methods are optional in replication: qualitative interviews and coding, additional surveys.
 4. Expected results in comparison to original article.
+5. Knowledge necessary for replicating the article and your learning plan.
-5. Effective teamwork and project management plan.
+6. Effective teamwork and project management plan.

-### 4.2.3 Present your replication plan
+### 4.1.3 Present your replication plan

-Present your replication plan in class, and your presentation will be assessed from 1) significance, 2) novel contribution, 3) analysis of original article, 4) feasibility of replication, 5) teamwork.
+Prepare a 10-minute presentation of your replication plan.
+Your presentation will be assessed from 1) significance, 2) novel contribution, 3) analysis of original article, 4) feasibility of replication, 5) teamwork.

 <br>

-## 4.3 Complete your replication
+## 4.2 Write and present your replication

-### 4.3.1 Write the manuscript

-### 4.3.2 Present your replication
+Use the published [replication studies](/replication_example) that are close to your areas of interest as examples, prepare a manuscript to be submitted to an academic journal.

+Generally, your manuscript should include two parts: a main text published as a regular printed journal article, and an appendix usually published online.
+The main text summarizes, for example, significance, research design, and findings.
+The appendix reports all technical details that are necessary for replicating and verifying your work.

+Prepare a 15-minute presentation of your replication.

 <br>

 ## 4.4 Verify replications

 Your replication report itself needs to be replicable.
-Your group will be assigned to verify another group's replication report and provide a _verification report_.
+Each group will be assigned to verify another group's replication report and provide a _verification report_.
+Ideally, your group should be able to replication another group's replication with the information provided in the replication report.
+The verification report should point out, for example:

+	- Whether you can or cannot replicate the replication study, and why.
+	- Whether the theorization and operationalization is sound.
+	- Whether the analysis is robust.
+	- Whether the findings and conclusions are valid.
+	- How the replication study can be improved.

 All groups will revise and finalize their replications using the feedback from the verification reports.

 <br>